-The positions of our Executive Chairperson ("Chairperson") of the Board and Chief Executive Officer have historically been separated at Esperion.
-Upon his appointment to the Board in June 2022, Mr. Carroll serves as Chairperson of the Board.
+The positions of our Executive Chairperson ("Chairperson") of our Board and CEO have historically been separated at Esperion.
+Upon his appointment to the Board in June 2022, Mr. Carroll serves as Chairperson of our Board.
 Mr. Carroll has the following specific responsibilities:

-- presiding at all executive sessions of independent directors; - serving as liaison between the Chief Executive Officer of the Company and the independent directors; - approving information sent to the Board; - approving Board meeting agendas; - approving Board meeting schedules to assure that there is sufficient time for discussion of all agenda items; - having the authority to call meetings of the independent directors of the Board; and - if requested by major stockholders, ensuring that he or she is available for consultation and direct communication.
+- presiding at all executive sessions of independent directors; - serving as liaison between our CEO of the Company and the independent directors; - approving information sent to our Board; - approving Board meeting agendas; - approving Board meeting schedules to assure that there is sufficient time for discussion of all agenda items; - having the authority to call meetings of the independent directors of our Board; and - if requested by major stockholders, ensuring that he or she is available for consultation and direct communication.

-If there is no Chairperson of the Board, or such Chairperson of the Board is the Chief Executive Officer of the Company or otherwise is a non-independent director, then the Board shall appoint a lead independent director (the "Lead Independent Director").
+If there is no Chairperson of our Board, or such Chairperson of our Board is our CEO or otherwise is a non-independent director, then our Board shall appoint a lead independent director (the "Lead Independent Director").
 The Lead Independent Director, if appointed, shall be elected by vote of a majority of the independent directors.
 The independent director selected to serve as Lead Independent Director shall serve in such role until he or she ceases to be an independent director, resigns from the position or a successor is selected by a majority of the independent directors.
-From July 2015 until June 2022, upon Mr. Carroll's appointment as Chairperson of the Board, Nicole Vitullo served as our Lead Independent Director.
+From July 2015 until June 2022, upon Mr. Carroll's appointment as Chairperson of our Board, Nicole Vitullo served as our Lead Independent Director.
 As the Lead Independent Director, Ms. Vitullo was responsible for coordinating the activities of the independent directors.
 Among other things, the Lead Independent Director has the following specific responsibilities:

-- presiding at all executive sessions of independent directors; - serving as liaison between the Chief Executive Officer of the Company and the independent directors; - approving information sent to the Board; - approving Board meeting agendas; - approving Board meeting schedules to assure that there is sufficient time for discussion of all agenda items; - having the authority to call meetings of the independent directors of the Board; and - if requested by major stockholders, ensuring that he or she is available for consultation and direct communication.
+- presiding at all executive sessions of independent directors; - serving as liaison between our CEO and the independent directors; - approving information sent to our Board; - approving Board meeting agendas; - approving Board meeting schedules to assure that there is sufficient time for discussion of all agenda items; - having the authority to call meetings of the independent directors of our Board; and - if requested by major stockholders, ensuring that he or she is available for consultation and direct communication.